 The Compensation Committee has considered the potential impact of Section 162(m) of the Internal Revenue Code adopted under the Omnibus Budget Reconciliation Act of 1993.
 This section disallows a tax deduction for any publicly-held corporation for individual compensation to certain executives of such corporation exceeding \$1,000,000 in any taxable year, unless compensation is performance-based.
-Since it is the intent of the Company and the Compensation Committee to qualify to the maximum extent possible its executives' compensation for deductibility under applicable tax laws, the Compensation Committee concluded that it would be advisable to have the shareholders of the Company approve certain amendments to the 1992 Incentive Stock Option Plan and ratify the adoption of the Profit Sharing Plan and the Long-Term Executive Profit Sharing Plan.
+It is the intent of the Company and the Compensation Committee to qualify to the maximum extent possible its executives' compensation for deductibility under applicable tax laws.
+The Compensation Committee believes that the Company's compensation programs provide the necessary incentives and flexibility to promote the Company's performance-based compensation philosophy while being consistent with Company objectives.
 The Compensation Committee will continue to monitor the impact of such limitations on tax deductions and will take other appropriate actions if warranted in the future.